Billings Camera Club

 Intra-Club competitions:

-Each of the intra-club competitions will be judged in three categories: Intermediate, Advanced, and Critique Only.
+Each of the intra-club competitions will be judged in two categories: Contest images and Critique Only.
 Your choice.

 ~~~~~~~~~~~~~~~